gaperezsa/3DeformRS/README.md

 ```

 flag --parallel is recommended if multi-core computation is available.

-flag --envelope will output the same graphic but with every sigma curve dashed and a thicker envelope curve.
+flag --envelope will output the same graph but with every sigma curve dashed and a thicker envelope curve.

 #### getEnvelope.py

-This program was created with the intent to directly generate all deformations envelope comparisons, as seen on the paper, rather than setting one model per graph and showing the noise hyperparameters they depend on, like the ones produced by: getGraph.py
+This program was created with the intent to directly generate all deformations envelope comparisons, as seen on the paper, rather than setting one model per graph and showing the noise hyperparameters they depend on like the ones produced by: getGraph.py

-to only reproduce the envelopes graph for rotation Z on ScanObjectNN :
+To only reproduce the envelopes graph for rotation Z on ScanObjectNN :

 set models = ['Pointnet','Pointnet2','Dgcnn','Curvenet']

 set base_path = "../output/certify/scanobjectnn/"

 set save_path = '/[path to where you want the graphs to be saved]/'

 after this: